 Course Type: Board Developed Course Course Code: SAC

-Units: 2 units for each of Preliminary and ATAR Category: Category A

-HSC

-Exclusions: NIL Prerequisites: NIL

-- ·

-Course Descript ion:

-•
+Units: 2

+Evelusions: NII Prorequisites: NIII
-Society and Cult ure is a fascinating course designed f or students who have an interest in the study of world cultures

-any of whom from various parts of th •
+Society and Culture is a fascinating course designed for students who have an interest in the study of world cultures and societies, many of whom from various parts of the world will be investigated and compared.

-This subject dra ws on cross-disciplinary concepts and d social research meth ods from anthropology; communication;

-dia studies; philosophy; social psychol
+This subject draws on cross-disciplinary concepts and social research methods from anthropology; communication; cultural and media studies; philosophy; social psychology; and sociology.

-and statutes, prinosophy, social psychol

-Students will a vnlore issues such as identity sex /gender roles stereot yping, social inequality, discrimination,

-ligion and beliefs and the media. gender roles, stereor yping, social inequality, discrimination,
+Students will explore issues such as identity, sex/gender roles, stereotyping, social inequality, discrimination, adolescence, religion and beliefs and the media.

-autiescence, rei

-In addition, stur lants will gain the opportunity to disc over many aspects of t heir own culture and will be able to bring
+In addition, students will gain the opportunity to discover many aspects of their own culture and will be able to bring personal experience to develop an understanding of the interactions of peoples, society, culture and environment through time.

-• • -

-• • ance to develop an understanding of the interactions of pe eoples, society, culture and environment

-through time.
-0

-The Preliminary Course

-nd Cultural World
+- The Social and Cultural World

+- Personal and Social Identity

-Intercultural Communication
+- Intercultural Communication

-ill be studied within each topic such as s The Amish, Yolngu an d Japan/China or India.
+A Focus Study will be studied within each topic such as The Amish, Yolngu and Japan/China or India.

-The HSC Course

-Continuity a nd Change

-Personal Inte erest Project
+- Continuity and Change - Personal Interest Project

-Students will the en study two of the following four dep oth studies:
+Students will then study two of the following four depth studies:

-Popular Cult ure
+- Popular Culture

-Belief Syster

-Social Inclus
+- Belief Systems and Ideologies

+- Social Inclusion and Exclusion

-Social Confo rmity and Nonconformity
+- Social Conformity and Nonconformity

-Assessment:

-The HSC Assess ment for Society and Culture is divide ed up into 60% for the exam and 40% for the Personal Interest

-e PIP is a major research work conduc •
+The HSC Assessment for Society and Culture is divided up into 60% for the exam and 40% for the Personal Interest Project (PIP).
+The PIP is a major research work conducted over 9 months of a topic of interest to the student.

-· · · · · · · · · · · · · · · · · · ·

-Relevance to Fr Relevance to Employment or Further Study: